Skip to main content

 Many Lincoln scholars seek a unique perspective on one of the most studied men in history.
 Some aim to debunk myths, while others invent new myths.
 Some explore particular aspects of his psyche to reveal a side of his personality that is outside the accepted view.
 Responsible historians frequently concentrate on a single event or theme to provide new insights, with entire books dedicated to specific speeches, battles, or political issues.

-The following Links will take you to this site's Civil War book reviews.
+The following Links will take you to this site's review of the Civil War book listed.

 Civil War Novels